vk-cs/docs-public/docs/en/ml/mlplatform/deploymlflow/manage/manage-mlflow-client/manage-mlflow-client.md

 `client.create_endpoint(name, performance="low", disk_size=50, disk_type="ceph-ssd", av_zone=None)`

-The full list of parameters is listed above.
-You can also create a deployment server by specifying only the server name. `av_zone` in this case will be taken similarly to the zone in which the synchronized MLflow service is located.
+The full list of parameters is presented above.
+You can also create a deployment server by specifying only the server name.
+In this case, the value of the`av_zone` parameter will be the name of the zone in which the synchronized MLflow service is located.

 The `perfomance` parameter in the `create_enpoint` method is responsible for the configuration of the virtual machine.
 The following values are available: